mdditt2000/prometheus/README.md

-# Prometheus Example - BIGIP with Telemetry Streaming and Container Ingress Services
+# Prometheus Example - BIG-IP with Telemetry Streaming and Container Ingress Services

 Prometheus is an open source monitoring framework.
 Explaining Prometheus is out of the scope of this repo.
-In this repo, I will guide you to setup Prometheus on a BIGIP and use Telemetry Streaming and collect metrics
+In this repo, I will guide you to setup Prometheus on a BIG-IP and use Telemetry Streaming and collect metrics

 ## How to Setup Prometheus Monitoring On Kubernetes Cluster

 ### Create a Namespace and ClusterRole

 Create a Kubernetes namespace for all our monitoring components
 ```
 kubectl create namespace monitoring